 This guide highlights a range of resources to explore various aspects of this challenge.

-Use Library Search to find loneliness and mental health related book and journal content from a range of full text resources.
+Use Library Search to find mental health related book and journal content from a range of full text resources.

-You can search for broad topics like student mental health and browse by date to see the latest publications Or you can run more focused topic searches on things such as self help support.
+You can search for broad topics like student mental health and browse by date to see the latest publications.
+Or you can run more focused topic searches on things such as self help support, play therapy or the impact of social media.

 Here are some sample searches - but try some some of your own.